Belly Bloat? Stomach Pain? Embarrassing Gas? Get my FREE 4 Steps to Ditch Digestive Distress . Sign Up Here

 Are you traveling for the holidays this year?
 If so, how do you prepare?

-Probably in several ways, right?
 Are you packing your suitcase, toiletries, and maybe gifts?
-You also get your house ready to be gone for a few days or the time you’re gone.
-But are you also preparing in other ways, such as in how you’re going to stick to your healthy or special diet?
+You probably get your house ready for you to be gone – maybe set the thermostat, take care of plants, make arrangements for your pets, etc. But are you also preparing in other ways, such as in how you’re going to stick to your healthy diet?

 Do you often just rely on eating whatever you can find on the road?
-And do you prepare for the possibility of stress and poor sleep while traveling or do you just wing it?
-And how’s that working out for you?
+How’s that working out for you?

 When driving to our destination, I always make up a small lunchbox with food I can eat because I’ve had problems finding anything in the past.
 Now sometimes I’m able to pick up something at a restaurant on the road, but many times I can’t or either I’m hungry before my family is.
 So if I bring something, I can eat anytime I need to and then they can stop wherever without worrying about what I can eat.